Fire-proofing Your Home Landscape With Composted Mulch

 Each mulch treatment was replicated 3 times and allowed to settle for 79 days after installation.
 The plots were then ignited using a drip torch by the fire department on a hot (approx. 100 F), dry (13% RH) afternoon at the height of the fire season in northern Nevada.
 The Fire Rating System value for that day was “Extreme”.
 Fans were used to generate a mid-plot air flow of about 10-15mph.

-Key Findings: All mulches were combustible under the test conditions but varied considerably in terms of the flame height and speed at which fire spread and bed temperature.
+All mulches were combustible under the test conditions but varied considerably in terms of the flame height and speed at which fire spread and bed temperature.

 With the exception of the composted wood chips, all of the mulch treatments demonstrated active flaming combustion.
 The composted wood chips produced only incidental flaming with smoldering as the primary form of combustion.
 It should be noted that the composted wood chips out-performed the Tahoe chips treated with fire retardant.